CycloneDX/guides/SBOM/en/0x60-Evidence.md

 # Evidence
-As we've seen, a BOM is crucial for understanding the composition of the software and its associated risks, including vulnerabilities and licensing obligations.
-CycloneDX can include evidence substantiating the declared identity of components within the BOM to ensure accuracy and integrity, prevent the inclusion of unauthorized components, and facilitate effective vulnerability management.
-CycloneDX includes other observations about the component inventory, such as multiple occurrences, call stack reachability, and evidence of licenses and copyrights.
-This enhances the understanding of dependencies, potential risks, and compliance obligations, enabling organizations to manage security, quality, legal, and intellectual property concerns effectively.
+As we've seen, a BOM is crucial for understanding the composition of the software and its associated risks.
+CycloneDX BOMs may include evidence substantiating the declared identity of components within the BOM.
+Additionally, the specification includes other observations about the component inventory such as multiple occurrences, call stack reachability, and evidence of licenses and copyrights.

 ## Component Identity
 CycloneDX includes evidence substantiating the declared identity of components within the BOM.
 This is vital for